What is a fat quarter?

 quarter yards starting with .5 yards.

-I'm sorry, but it looks like you've clicked a link to a product on our site that no longer exists.
+I'm sorry, but it looks like you've clicked a link to a category on our site that no longer exists.

 Please click here to view our product catalog, or use the links in the "Product Catalog" navigation to view our products.